jyuno426/MAS583_simulation/README.md

-# MAS583: Statistical Analysis with incomplete data
+# MAS583: Statistical Analysis with Incomplete Data

 ### Simulation studies for "A Propensity-Score-Adjustment Method for Nonignorable Nonresponse"